A Well-Posed Multidimensional Rational Covariance and Generalized Cepstral Extension Problem: Numerical example: spectral estimation of a -d random field

-Following the discrete formulation described in \cref{sec:circulant}, here we present numerical experiments on the realization of three-dimensional ($d=3$) linear stochastic systems.
-Throughout this section, we set $\nu=2$ which is taken as an oracle parameter assumed to be known in the realization procedure.
+Following the discrete formulation described in \cref{sec:circulant}, here we present numerical experiments on the {spectral estimation of a three-dimensional ($d=3$) stationary random field generated by a linear shaping filter with a white noise input}.
+Throughout this section, we set $\nu=3$ which is taken as an oracle parameter assumed to be known in the {estimation} procedure.
+Notice that we have chosen the parameters to respect the condition $\nu\geq \frac{d}{2}+1$.

-Let $W(z_1,z_2,z_3)$ be the transfer function of a $3$-d linear time-invariant (LTI) system, which is excited by a white noise process/field $e(t_1,t_2,t_3)$ and produces an output process $y(t_1,t_2,t_3)$, see \cref{fig:3-d_linear_system}.
+Let $W(z_1,z_2,z_3)$ be the transfer function of a $3$-d linear time-invariant (LTI) system, which is excited by a white noise process/field $e(t_1,t_2,t_3)$ and produces an output process $y(t_1,t_2,t_3)$.
 Furthermore, let the true system $W$ have the structure that corresponds to our optimal spectrum \cref{Phi_nu}, i.e., our estimation paradigm considers the most parsimonious model structure containing the actual model: